 - Landscape bollards can help define pedestrian-only open spaces and block large vehicle access.

-Do you need a reliable bollard installation, have questions about your industrial project or materials, need advice or a site walk through, or want to set up an installation date?
-Or need asphalt paving?
+Do you need a reliable bollard post installation, have questions about your industrial project or materials, need advice or a site walk through, or want to set up an installation date?
+Or need bollard posts as part of an asphalt paving project?
 Give us a call today?
 We’re always happy to help.

 Bollard Posts – Practical and Simple

 Bollard posts have been around for centuries.
 They were once used by ancient Romans to tether horses.
 Today, they protect vulnerable installations and pedestrian areas.
 Bollard posts come in a variety of materials and in decorative forms.
 They are often used to improve architectural installations while still protecting them.

 Illuminated bollard posts may light pathways and pavements and offer interesting décor.

 Bollard posts of the seventeenth and eighteenth centuries have influenced the style of some of the classical bollard posts we use today.
 These bollard posts came about when people buried decommissioned cannons halfway into the ground.
 If the cannon was buried eye to the sky, people covered the top with a cannonball.
 This prevented water from flowing into the cannon.

 Bollard posts first came into popular use as pedestrian and asset protection in Amsterdam in the 1800s.
 The amount of traffic had increased in the narrow streets of the city.
 So, shop owners planted bollard posts outside their properties to prevent carriages from running into them.